Expression of Interest in Membership of NSW Artform Advisory Boards

 - Individuals who have not satisfactorily acquitted any prior Create NSW funding will be ineligible for consideration, unless written approval has been received from Create NSW.
 This approval will only be provided on the condition that all outstanding acquittals are submitted to Create NSW prior to appointment.

 - All Board members must undertake a NSW Government probity check which includes Confirmation of Identity, National Police History, bankruptcy and directorships check before their appointment is confirmed.

-To apply, please complete and submit an expression of interest and signed declaration, along with a current resume outlining relevant skills, experience and qualifications.
+To apply, please complete and submit an expression of interest and signed declaration, along with a current resume.